Generic selectors

 Fasting Before an Ordination or Anointing

-All who are ordained elders, deacons, and deaconesses should fast before being dedicated as bondservants to God.
+All who are ordained into a ministry should fast before being dedicated as bondservants to God.
 This is equally as important for those who perform the ordination ceremony:

-ACTS 13:2-3 And as they were ministering and fasting to the Lord, the Holy Spirit said, “Separate both Barnabas and Saul to Me for the work to which I have called them.”
-3 And when they had fasted and prayed, they laid hands on them and sent them out.
+ACTS 13:2-3 2 As they ministered to the Lord and fasted, the Holy Spirit said, “Now separate to Me Barnabas and Saul for the work to which I have called them.”
+3 Then, having fasted and prayed, and laid hands on them, they sent them away.

-ACTS 14:23 And when they had chosen for themselves elders in every church, and had prayed with fasting, they committed them to the Lord, on Whom they had believed.
+ACTS 14:23 So when they had appointed elders in every ekklesia, and prayed with fasting, they commended them to the Lord in whom they had believed.

 Fasting is also important before a baptism.
 It is a time to earnestly seek God’s forgiveness and to receive His Holy Spirit.